keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 scratch in KerasCV.
 In practice, you'll likely want to combine transfer learning with an augmentation chain similar to what we constructed above.
-This tends to yield fast convergence, but solid model robustness.
+This tends to yield fast convergence and solid model robustness.

 ---
 ## Conclusions